tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/购买指南/计费概述_intl_en.md

 ## Free Tier

-New users will receive a certain amount of standard storage capacity provided by COS free of charge in six months after activating the COS service.
+New users will receive a certain amount of standard storage provided by COS free of charge in six months after activating the COS service.
 For more information, see [Free Tier](https://intl.cloud.tencent.com/document/product/436/6240).

-> The free tier is not applicable to other billable items such as standard_IA and archive storage capacity, requests, and traffic.
+> The free tier is not applicable to other billable items such as standard_IA and archive storage usage, requests, and traffic.

 ## Billable Items

-Billable items in COS include [storage capacity](#jf1), [requests](#jf2), [data retrievals](#jf3), and [traffic](#jf4) as shown below:
+Billable items in COS include [storage usage](#jf1), [requests](#jf2), [data retrievals](#jf3), and [traffic](#jf4) as shown below:

 ![](https://main.qcloudimg.com/raw/2a2d84360ad6d8f1b3b3cd5088b0a4a2.png)

 <span id="jf1"></span>

-### Storage Capacity Fees
+### Storage Usage Fees

 COS offers three object storage classes for different access frequencies: standard storage, standard_IA storage, and archive storage.
 For more information, see [COS Storage Classes](https://intl.cloud.tencent.com/document/product/436/30925).

-Storage capacity fees are calculated based on the storage capacity actually used by your data.
+Storage usage fees are calculated based on the storage actually used by your data.
 The specific billable items and descriptions of such fees are as shown below:

 <table>
    <tr>